 Filming The Natural

-During the filming of The Natural the city of Buffalo was constantly on Robert Redford alert at all times.
-Both female and male reporters gushed in his presence during interview sessions and Redford basked in the adoration.
-At the conclusion of the filming Redford was invited to a Bisons night game where he was pleasantly surprised by Bisons owner Bob Rich Jr. who presented the rugged film-star a beautiful leather saddle.
+During the filming of The Natural the city of Buffalo was constantly on “Redford” alert at all times.
+Both female and male reporters at times gushed while conducting interviews with Redford, who at times seemed to bask in the adoration.
+At the conclusion of the filming Redford was invited to a Bisons’ night game and was very pleasantly surprised by Bisons’ owner Bob Rich Jr. who presented the rugged film-star with a beautiful, hand crafted leather saddle.

 Buffalo Film Commissioner Tim Clark’s Connection